endel/gamebundler/README.md

 # 🕹📦 Web Game Compiler and Asset Bundler

 A modern build tool for crafting HTML5 games.
-Features compile-time asset building and industry standards asset optimization.
+Features compile-time asset building ~and industry standards asset optimization~ (it doesn't, yet...).
 Built on top of [`esbuild`](https://esbuild.github.io/).

 > **Warning**
 > This is an experimental tool.  **Use at your own risk.**